-- 1) A spring stretches 2 cm when a 10N weight hangs on it.
+1) A spring stretches 2 cm when a 10N weight hangs on it.
 How far will it stretch with a weight of 20N?
-4 cm.
+4cm b-Name one plastic material.
+Clay, modelling clay.

-- a- What is the difference between an elastic and plastic material?
+2) a-What is the difference between an elastic and plastic material?

 Both materials change shape when a force is applied, an elastic material returns to its original shape when the force is removed but plastic material does not